 - Place the well-drained potatoes into a large bowl, cover the bowl with plastic wrap, and then let them cool.
 If you have room, stick them in the fridge for half an hour or so.
 Don’t worry if they steam up the plastic wrap a bit.

 - While the potatoes cool, use this time to boil your two eggs if you want to include them in the recipe.
 The eggs won’t make or break the recipe, but they do add to the creamy texture of the entire potato salad as well as create another layer of flavor.
 If you prefer not to add the eggs, that is fine too.
-My tip for boiling eggs with yellow instead of gray yolks is to bring the eggs in the water to a boil, let them boil for about a minute and then turn the heat off.
-Cover the pot and let them sit for 5 minutes.
-After 5 minutes, dump the hot water and fill the pot with cold water.
+My tip for boiling eggs that are easy to peel with nice yellow yolks is to boil the water first and then carefully add the eggs to the water using a slotted spoon.
+Let them boil for 10 minutes and then turn the heat off.
+Remove the pot from the heat and fill the pot with cold water.
 Dump and repeat a couple of times.
 Set the pot aside with the eggs until you are ready for them.

 - Finely dice the parsley for the dressing using a sharp knife or a food processor.